IanFinlayson/exploring-cs/chapter11.md

 next section, but (400, 300) is the middle of our 800x600 window.
 Finally we pass 100 as the radius of the circle.

-The third thing we do inside the loop is to \"flip\" the display.
+The third thing we do inside the loop is to "flip" the display.
 PyGame, like most graphical systems, uses a technique called **page flipping**.
 This means there are actually *two* graphical areas we
 create: the one being shown to the user and the one being drawn on.
-When we draw things like the orange circle, it gets drawn to the \"back\" display which isn\'t visible.
+When we draw things like the orange circle, it gets drawn to the "back" display which isn't visible.
 Then when we are done drawing everything, we flip the displays so the user sees the new scene all at once.
-This prevents the user from seeing a half-drawn scene which won\'t look right.
+This prevents the user from seeing a half-drawn scene which won't look right.

 ------------------------------------------------------------------------